You need to ask the right questions before you choose your adviser:

-Can you only receive general advice or will it take into account your particular financial situation and goals?
-Also, can your adviser recommend any products on the market or only the ones their organisation sells?
+Can your adviser only give general advice or will it take into account your particular financial situation and goals?
+Can they recommend any products on the market or only the ones their organisation sells?

 A bigger range of products means more choice for you.
 If your adviser only offers a limited range, ask them why.
-Also find out if they can still offer advice on products you currently have.
+Find out if they can still offer advice on products you currently have.

 Registered financial advisers (RFAs), such as insurance and mortgage advisers, don’t have to have a formal qualification.
 You can ask them whether they have any relevant qualification, for example, the Chartered Life Underwriter (CLU) designation.

 AFAs are regulated by us.
 They must abide by a code of professional conduct which sets out minimum levels of competence, knowledge and skills, ethical behaviour and client care.
 It also outlines what continuous training is required.

 QFE Advisers don’t have to follow the Code but the organisations they work for have systems and procedures in place to ensure they closely follow a set of professional standards.
 We oversee how QFEs manage their advisers.

 Registered Financial Advisers (RFAs) are not required to follow the Code of Professional Conduct but they may belong to a professional association that has its own mandatory code of conduct.

 Find out if your adviser has experience helping other individuals with similar goals to you.
 For example, are the adviser’s other clients planning for retirement or are they young families wanting to save for their children’s education?
 You can ask to see examples of their portfolio reports to see how they have helped someone in a similar situation.